MarketDataApp/documentation/api/portfolios/transactions.md

 #### Request

-- `Transaction ID`: Unique identifier for the transaction (required for identification)
+- `Transaction ID` - Unique identifier for the transaction (required for identification)

 ---